 I've always had a talent for being particularly observant of my surroundings.
 As a QA Analyst, I have the chance to put this skill to good use by seeking out flaws in digital products.
-I also specialize in documenting records of defects, creating organized test cases, and suggesting usability improvements.
+I also specialize in writing easy-to-follow bug reports, creating organized test cases, and suggesting usability improvements.

 Below is the history of my experience working in Quality Assurance.
 Also, check out my Top Ten QA Tips.